bkager/Tiny-node-cookbook/README.md

 ### Who is this for?

 This is aimed at beginners to Node, but not beginners to JavaScript.
 If you're new to Node but have experience in other programming languages, you may find some of this, especially the early recipes, pretty basic.
-If JavaScript is your first programming language and you're just starting to lean Node, you should hopefully find that little background knowledge is assumed.
-I've tried to err on the side of overexplaining rather than underexplaining because there are already plenty of Node tutorials that do the opposite.
+If JavaScript is your first programming language and you're just starting to learn Node, you should hopefully find that little background knowledge is assumed.
+I've tried to err on the side of overexplaining concepts like servers, http requests, and interfaces rather than underexplaining, because there are already plenty of Node tutorials aimed at more experienced developers.
+In my own path to learning programming, I've found that relatively few things at the beginner level are actually *hard*, but plenty of things seem hard because explanations assume background knowledge you're missing.

-I am assuming that readers understand JavaScript fundamentals, including the structure of the language, basics of how classes/inheritence work, asynchronous programming, and the Web APIs available in the browser; know some basic HTML/CSS; are comfortable using an IDE like VSCode; and have some basic familiarity with using a terminal and the command line.
+I am assuming that readers understand JavaScript fundamentals, including the structure of the language, basics of how classes/inheritence work, asynchronous programming, and the Web APIs available in the browser, even if you feel like you need some brushing up on those concepts.
+You should know some basic HTML/CSS, be comfortable using an IDE like VSCode, and have some basic familiarity with using a terminal and the command line.
+If you're not quite sure if you're ready for Node, I recommend jumping in and working until you find you need to go off and learn some concept.
+I try to be very clear about marking what background knowledge you need.

 In many ways, this for myself.
 Here's the stuff I wish had been explained more clearly when I started.

-Questions, suggestions, and corrections are very welcome.
+Questions, suggestions, and corrections are very welcome!
+Open an issue on Github or contact me at britta.ager at gmail.

 # Table of Contents